Charminster

 Charminster is a village and civil parish in west Dorset, England, situated on the River Cerne and A352 road 1 mi north of the county town Dorchester.
 In the 2011 census the parish had a population of 2,940 and also contains the hamlet of Charlton Down.

 The village name derives from the River Cerne and the small 'minster' church of St Mary, resulting in "Cerneminster" (recorded in 1223), which eventually evolved into Charminster.
 The village, which includes Wolfeton House, was the place of origin of Richard Norman and family, one of the Planters of the Massachusetts Bay Colony in America, who arrived there in ca. 1626.
 Scientist Margaret Bastock died in the village in 1982, aged 62.

-Charminster is in the Charminster and Cerne Valley electoral ward, which stretches from the northern outskirts of Dorchester through Cerne Abbas to Minterne Magna.
+Charminster was in the Charminster and Cerne Valley electoral ward, which stretches from the northern outskirts of Dorchester through Cerne Abbas to Minterne Magna.
 The total population of this ward at the 2011 census was 4,768.

+After 2019 structural changes to local government in England, Charminster is part of the Charminster St Mary's ward for elections to Dorset Council.